mtimmin65/engineering-notebook/README.md

 ### Reflection

-I always have some sort of trouble with the code but ewith a little help I figured it out and got it working.
+I always have some sort of trouble with the code. with a little help I figured it out and got it working.
+Using the internet and peers as reasources.

 ## CircuitPython_servo